hashicorp/terraform-website/content/source/docs/enterprise-beta/api/run.html.md

 ## Create a Run on the Workspace

-A Run performs a Plan and Apply on the last configuration version created and using the variables set in the workspace.
+A run performs a plan and apply on the last configuration version created and using the variables set in the workspace.

 | Method | Path           |
 | :----- | :------------- |